Do Go On - 337 - The History of April Fools Day

 Repeat after me.

-So he sent it through and I listened to it and I don't understand it.
+So he sent it through and I listen to it

-But this one is Stranger.
+But this one is stranger.

-So I thought we'd play it and then maybe everyone here can explain it to me.
+So I thought we'd play it

-Or can be baffled along with me.
+or can be baffled along with me.

 Great.

-So Doody, do you want to hit that tune?
+So, Do you want to hit that tune?

-Pump it up a little.
+Pump it up a little?

-I said he was inspired by your bass
+I said he was inspired by your bass,

-Growing in it as well
+growing in it as well.

-What's interesting Matt Is that you and Dave have blue eyes
+is that you and Dave have blue eyes

 and I have green eyes.